allegro/allegro.tech/_posts/2015-06-18-Camus-Compressor.md

 ###Usage

 Camus Compressor is written in Spark (requires version 1.2.0 or newer).
-We provide script that automates passing of parameters to `spark-submit` and application: `src/main/resources/compressor.sh`.
+We provide a script that automates parameter passing to `spark-submit` and application: `src/main/resources/compressor.sh`.

 Assuming that Your Camus is configured to store data in `/data/camus`